 If you search the internet for information concerning a DWI then there is a lot of information out there.
-Unfortunately most of the statics are incorrect or “sugar-coated” with a lot of doom and gloom in order to falsely convey the perspective of those giving you the so called facts.
+Unfortunately, most of the information you find is either incorrect or “sugar-coated” with a lot of doom and gloom in order to falsely convey the perspective of those giving you the so-called facts.
 We here at DWI Springfield wanted to bring you some interesting but true facts about the DWI.

 Mothers Against Drunk Driving (MADD) is known as one of the most vocal political groups around.
 What you probably didn’t know is that it’s founder Candice Lightner (started the group after her teenage daughter was killed by a drunk driver) left the very organization that she started when she believed their focus shifted from preventing drunk driving to preventing alcohol consumption in general.

 Because alcohol uses the water in your body to dilute itself, the vital organs that contain a high amount of water are the most vulnerable to its effects, such as the brain.